Prosecution Approach in DUI Cases: What You Should Know

 After the person is arrested, the police reports are reviewed by a filing deputy (person in the District Attorney’s Office or City Attorney’s Office) who will review the case, and determine whether or not a crime has been committed.
 For a prosecutor, they are supposed to only file charges if they believe the evidence will prove each element of the crime beyond a reasonable doubt.
 This is a very high standard, so the prosecutor may reject some suggested charges, if the prosecutor does not feel that there is enough evidence to prove the charge beyond a reasonable doubt, the prosecutor may send the case back to the arresting agency and suggest they conduct additional investigation.
 The prosecutor will also determine what charges to file, and whether they are a felony or a misdemeanor.

-A prosecutor’s goal in DUI cases is to secure convictions that carry significant consequences such as fines, license suspension, jail time, and more, but it is also a priorable offense, meaning that if the person is arrested for another DUI within 10 years, the punishment may increase. .
+A prosecutor’s goal in DUI cases is to secure convictions that carry significant consequences such as fines, license suspension, jail time, and more, but it is also a priorable offense, meaning that if the person is arrested for another DUI within 10 years, the DUI Punishment may increase. .
 Having an understanding of the prosecution strategy can help defendants and their legal teams build a strong defense case.
 Below is a breakdown of how prosecutors typically approach DUI cases in California.

 Driving: Did the accused cause the vehicle to move?